sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 /usr/include/linux/capability.h

-root user in container does not have has much capabikity as that of linux HOST
+root user in container does not have has much capability as that of linux HOST

 CONTROL CAPBILITY TO A USER: